fleschutz/CWTS/README.md

 Installation
 -------------
-1. Make sure cmake is installed.
+1. Make sure your C++ compiler and cmake is installed.
 2. Download the .zip file or clone the repository with `git clone https://github.com/fleschutz/CWTS`
 3. Enter the CWTS folder, edit `CMakeLists.txt` and adapt your compiler (1) and your compiler warning options (2).
 4. Execute `cmake .; make -k` and enjoy compiler warnings/errors: the more the better!